sourcemeta/jsonschema/docs/bundle.markdown

 ```

 A schema may contain references to remote schemas outside the scope of the
 given schema.
-These remote schemas may live in other files, or may be server by
+These remote schemas may live in other files, or may be served by
 others over the Internet.
 JSON Schema supports a standardized process, referred
 to as
 [bundling](https://json-schema.org/blog/posts/bundling-json-schema-compound-documents),